211115-UTA-NET/trainer-code/wk5.5/Project-1.md

 * (optional: for at least one product, more than one inventory item decrements when ordering that product)

 #### product (etc.)

+### console app
+* the console app provides a UI, interprets user input, uses the REST API over HTTP, and formats output
+* should gracefully handle HTTP error codes from the server, as well as connection errors
+* separate different concerns into different classes
+* recommended to separate the connection to the API into a separate project
+* recommended to keep the console app project for only console interface concerns, not HTTP concerns

 ### tests
 * at least 10 test methods